rust-lang/book/src/ch06-00-enums.md

 expresses that a value can be either something or nothing.
 Then we’ll look at how pattern matching in the `match` expression makes it easy to run different code for different values of an enum.
-Finally, we’ll cover how the `if let` construct is another convenient and concise idiom available to you to handle enums in your code.
+Finally, we’ll cover how the `if let` construct is another convenient and concise idiom available to handle enums in your code.

 Enums are a feature in many languages, but their capabilities differ in each language.
 Rust’s enums are most similar to *algebraic data types* in functional